Skip to main content

 Article 27: Transfer of rights and obligations

-27.2.
-The prohibition on transferring rights and obligations included in Article 27.1 is a stipulation in accordance with Article 3:83(2) of the Dutch Civil Code and has effect under property law.
+27.2 The prohibition on the transfer of rights and obligations contained in Article 27.1 is a clause pursuant to Article 3:83 paragraph 2 of the Dutch Civil Code and has effect under property law.

 Article 28: Dispute settlement

-28.1.
-Dutch law applies to all agreements between the client and the contractor.
+28.1 Dutch law applies to all agreements between the client and the contractor.